AkhilTejaDoosari/DevOps-Learning-Journal/Linux/Day 01. Boot Process.md

 The kernel is like the factory manager making sure everything runs.

-Interview Tip: “initramfs provides essential drivers to help the kernel mount the actual root partition.”
+Tip: “initramfs provides essential drivers to help the kernel mount the actual root partition.”

 ---